conbutter/helloworld/.vscode/README.md

 Steps to build and/or run the software:

+1. Download and install the .NET 8.0 SDK (if not already obtained)
-1. Download the repository files
+2. Download the repository files
-2. Open in a compatible IDE (such as Visual Studio Code)
+3. Open in a compatible IDE (such as Visual Studio Code)
-3.
+4. Run using the IDE's Play button

 Instructions for using the software:

-1. First step here
-2.
-3.
+1. Run the program using a terminal or similar command line interface
+2. Use the provided menu options to display the saved text (set to "Hello World!" as default) or update it with new text
+3. Quit the program by using "3" in the selection input

 ## Development Environment